Allison Williams as “Morgan” and Mckenna Grace as “Clara” in Regretting You from Paramount Pictures.

 There was a time I ran to you for every minor inconvenience, from a scraped knee to a hangnail.
 I can’t put my finger on when that changed, exactly.
 Maybe it was a middle school heartbreak, or a falling out with a friend I was ashamed to admit was my fault, but sometime, somewhere, I started trying to solve all of my problems on my own.
 And the older I got, the bigger and realer those problems became.

 It was so easy to ask you to teach me how to ride a bike, but I was at a loss for words when it came to asking you how to deal with disappointment all the times I looked around and life looked nothing like I expected it would.
 I needed you.
 I needed you to understand how confused I was.
 How I didn’t even know where to begin.
 How much I longed for comfort and security, something familiar and reliable.
-How I wanted all of that from you, but didn’t know how to ask you for it.
+How I wanted all of that from you, but didn’t know how to ask you for it, even though you’ve always told me you’d be there for me no matter what.

 I wish I knew earlier that you are just a person too.

 I know you don’t have all of the answers.
-I know that some of the questions I’m wrestling with may not have an answer at all, and you’re dealing with your own problems too.
+I know that some of the questions I’m wrestling with may not have an answer at all, and life throws hurdles your way too.
 I just wish I could have figured that out sooner.
-I wish I didn’t have to grow up and make my own mistakes before I could see you for who you really are, a person who is just trying their best, the same way I am.
+I wish I didn’t have to grow up and make my own mistakes before I could see you for who you really are, a person who is just trying their best just like me.
 I feel like I would have talked to you differently, asked you a million questions, and cut you the slack that I now know you so clearly deserved.

 That’s the hard part about getting older, you know?
 Always feeling like you are playing catch-up with the world around you.
 Did you feel that way with grandma and grandpa?
 Or watching me grow up?
-Sometimes I feel so guilty about everything I didn’t know how to appreciate when I was younger, that the present moment always feels like it’s already slipping through my fingers.
-Does that ever change?
-Do those voices ever get quieter?
+Sometimes I feel like time is moving by too fast, like by the time I learn to truly appreciate something, I’ve grown out of it.

 I wish you would leave the brave face behind, and stop pretending everything is going to be alright.

 In fact, there were plenty of times I resented you for doing just that.
-I thought you were ignoring my problems, and brushing them aside.
+I thought you were brushing my problems aside, but I realize now you were trying to comfort and encourage me.
 I thought you were too afraid to sit in the I-don’t-knows with me.
 That’s all I really needed.
 You by my side.
 A witness to my disappointment and disillusion who just…loved me.
 I know the world is a wonderful place, and I have so much ahead of me to look forward to.
-I just wanted you to feel like you could acknowledge that it’s not a perfect place, and that sometimes we can do everything right, but it still isn’t enough.
+I just wanted you to feel like you could acknowledge my bad days, the same way you’re always there to celebrate the good ones.

 And it’s not just a wish, it’s a question, an invitation.
 Can we let go of whatever expectations led us here?
 Whatever ideas and stereotypes of what a mother-daughter relationship is supposed to look like?
 What our “roles” are, and what we’re supposed to mean to each other?
 Can we just be two people who have loved each other ever since the moment we met, even if at times we butted heads like crazy?
 Can we just be open and honest and raw?
 Can we make the most of the time we have left, and all the lessons we’ve learned from each other?
 Can I be there for you in all of the same ways I want you to be there for me?
 Can I still raid your fridge when I’m 55?
 Can you call me when you just want to hear my voice?
 Can we never forget how important we are to each other?